Meng-333/L8S2PS-SR/README.md

-# **Deep learning for remote sensing image super-resolution: A comprehensive review and a new real-matched benchmark**
+# **Deep learning for remote sensing image super-resolution: A comprehensive review and a new real-world benchmark**

 ## Paper

-  - The implementation for "Deep learning for remote sensing image super-resolution: A comprehensive review and a new real-matched benchmark"
+  - The implementation for "Deep learning for remote sensing image super-resolution: A comprehensive review and a new real-world benchmark"

   - Our review manuscript has been submitted to the journal and is awaiting review.